piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 5. **Retesting:** — Re-testing fixed issues (Bugs & Defects) as well as carrying out regression testing.
 6. **Release Testing; -** alpha and beta tests are the best examples for this phase.

-## What is software process improvement?

-Software process improvement (SPI) refers to enhancing the processes involved in software development like requirements, design, coding, testing, and project management.
-The goal is to make these processes more effective, more efficient, and more mature.
-SPI builds upon the principle that QA processes yield high quality software work products.

-Some common SPI approaches include:

-- Focus on early defect prevention over late defect detection.
-- Use maturity models like [CMMI](https://en.wikipedia.org/wiki/Capability_Maturity_Model_Integration) to benchmark and guide improvements.
-Adopt standards like ISO 9001 for process consistency as well as ISO/IEC 25000 series of standards & maybe ISO/IEC 17025 Standards.
-- Embrace frameworks like Lean and Six Sigma.
-- Automate processes for efficiency and repeatability.
-- Measure processes quantitatively to guide enhancements.
-Continually refine processes with PDCA cycles.
-- Improve team collaboration and communication flows.
-- Upgrade tools and environments.
-- Provide training on processes and best practices.
-- Incorporate user feedback into processes.

-Effective SPI requires a long-term commitment, not just temporary initiatives.
-Software organizations must build quality processes that stand the test of time.

 ## The Benefits of Implementing Software Quality Assurance(SQA)